runwiththerhythm/tomato-club/README.md

 ### PostgreSQL

-This project uses a [Code Institute PostgreSQL Database](https://dbs.ci-dbs.net) for the Relational Database with Django.
+This project uses a PostgreSQLfor the Relational Database with Django.

-> [!CAUTION]
-> - PostgreSQL databases by Code Institute are only available to CI Students.
-> - You must acquire your own PostgreSQL database through some other method if you plan to clone/fork this repository.
-> - Code Institute students are allowed a maximum of 8 databases.
-> - Databases are subject to deletion after 18 months.

-To obtain my own Postgres Database from Code Institute, I followed these steps:

-- Submitted my email address to the CI PostgreSQL Database link above.
-- An email was sent to me with my new Postgres Database.
-- The Database connection string will resemble something like this:
-    - `postgres://<db_username>:<db_password>@<db_host_url>/<db_name>`
-- You can use the above URL with Django; simply paste it into your `env.py` file and Heroku Config Vars as `DATABASE_URL`.

 ### WhiteNoise

-This project uses the [WhiteNoise](https://whitenoise.readthedocs.io/en/latest/) to aid with static files temporarily hosted on the live Heroku site.
+This project uses the [WhiteNoise](https://whitenoise.readthedocs.io/en/latest/) to aid with static files temporarily hosted on the live site.

 To include WhiteNoise in your own projects: